clach04/jython-frozen-mirror/README.md

 Hacked versions - since Bitbucket drop support of Mercurial, using this to host jar files and changes.

 My changes are still in mercurial and not moved to git.
+See https://github.com/clach04/jython-frozen-mirror/wiki

   * Upstream (git) https://github.com/jython/jython